-Entities may need to file applications to change initial licences for various reasons, including, but not limited to, those described below.
+Entities need to file applications to change initial licenses for various reasons, including, but not limited to, those described below.

-Certain Member States do not grant "universal" banking licences, i.e. licences authorising the applicant to perform all of the activities listed in Annex I to the CRD IV, or more if so defined by national law.
-In the case of a non-universal licence, the scope of the initial authorisation may therefore need to be extended if an authorised entity wishes to take up another regulated activity, such as investment services, portfolio management, safekeeping and custodian services, etc.
+Certain Member States do not grant "universal" banking licences, i.e. licences authorising the applicant to perform all of the activities listed in Annex I of the CRD IV or beyond, if so defined by national law.
+In the case of a non-universal licence, the scope of the initial authorisation may therefore need to be extended if an authorised entity wishes to take up another regulated activity, such as investment services, portfolio management safekeeping and custodian services, etc.

-Annex I to the CRD IV
+Annex I of the CRD IV